 - In a salad.
 The thing I love most about salads is how versatile they are.
 You can throw in all sorts of veggies, fruits, seeds, or nuts, and your pick of proteins, in any order or arrangement you desire.
-My Spaghetti Squash Chopped Greek Salad offers a little bit of everything.
-Tossing the squash in dressing before serving keeps it from sticking together and helps it to taste and feel more like pasta.

 - In a cheesy gratin.
 If you’re looking for something different to bring to a potluck or want to experiment with a new way to incorporate spaghetti squash, consider making this Spaghetti Squash Gratin.
 Serve it as a side or with a hearty bowl of vegetarian soup or a salad to round out a meal.